NaturalIntelligence/fast-xml-parser/README.md

 ## Comparision
 I decided to created this library when I couldn't find any library which can convert XML data to json without any callback and which is not based on any C/C++ library.

-Liraries that I compared
+Libraries that I compared
 * xml-mapping : fast, result is not satisfactory
 * xml2js : fast, result is not satisfactory
 * xml2js-expat : couldn't test performance as it gives error on high load.
-Instalation failed on traivs and on my local machine using 'yarn'.
+Installation failed on travis and on my local machine using 'yarn'.
 * xml2json : based on node-expat which is based on C/C++.
-Instalation failed on travis.
+Installation failed on travis.
 * fast-xml-parser : very very fast.

 Why not C/C++ based libraries?
-Instalation of such libraries fails on some OS.
+Installation of such libraries fails on some OS.
 You may require to install missing dependency manually.

 **Benchmark report**
 ![npm_xml2json_compare](https://cloud.githubusercontent.com/assets/7692328/22402086/7526a3a6-e5e2-11e6-8e6b-301691725c21.png)